Officially supported Keybase python bot client library

 - Create a handler function that takes event objects and does something with them.
 This function will get called with your bot instance (described below) and the KbEvent instance.

 - Create a bot.
-You must initialize this with the username of the running keybase user and the handler function to call with each event.
-You may optionally pass in: (1) the event loop that you want new tasks to be sent to (this is necessary if you want to lock on async behavior -- see the examples), (2) the location of the running keybase app (defaults to
+You must initialize this with the handler function to call with each event.
+You may optionally pass in: (1) the username and/or paperkey for the bot's identity (it'll default to the currently logged-in user otherwise), (1) the event loop that you want new tasks to be sent to (this is necessary if you want to lock on async behavior -- see the examples), (2) the location of the running keybase app (defaults to

 keybasewhich is fine if it's in your PATH), your user's home directory, or pid_file.
 These three are more useful for complicated local development with multiple accounts and less useful if you're running in a docker container or as the only user on your system.